 Here's a Secret to Speed Up Ripening Your Pears

 My pears are still unripe a week after harvest.
 So to speed it up a bit, I put some in a brown paper bag.
 Then popped a ripe apple in there with them.
 Another, "did you know": apples release a ripening hormone, called ethylene, which helps to ripen other fruits around them.
 Nature is amazing.
 Viola, two days later I had pears that were the exact ripeness.
 I wanted them sweet, but still fairly firm for baking.
 For eating fresh, I would have left them in the bag for another day.

-I was making these pear Gorgonzola bites as an appetizer for a gathering this Thanksgiving weekend.
+I was making these Pear Gorgonzola Appetizer Bites for a gathering this Thanksgiving weekend.
 I was unsure of how they would turn out, so I did them a couple of days ahead of time.
 They turned out much better than I expected.
-Along with toasted walnuts, fresh rosemary and black pepper, these little pear and Gorgonzola bites are a treat for the taste buds.
-In fact we just couldn't stop eating them.
+Along with toasted walnuts, fresh rosemary, and black pepper, these little pear and Gorgonzola bites are a treat for the taste buds.
+In fact, we just couldn't stop eating them.
 So I had to make another batch.

 - juice of half a lemon

-- In a large bowl, combine flour, baking powder, salt, pepper, rosemary, and cheese
+- In a large bowl, combine flour, cheese, baking powder, walnuts, rosemary, pepper, & salt

 - Use a tablespoon or a melon baller to fill muffin cups with batter